nelvadas/GraalVM-Polyglot-Labs/02/README.md

 </details>

 ## Summary
-In this labs, you build and run Polyglot Application running Java, Javascript and Python You used various mechanisms to access functions from Guest languages as Java Values Use the  `execute`and `apply` methods to invoke guest functions.
+In this labs, you built and run a polyglot application running Java, Javascript and Python You used various mechanisms to access functions from Guest languages as Java Values Use the  `execute`and `apply` methods to invoke guest functions.
+Congratulation for your :2nd_place_medal: